Menu

 Q. What kind of exercise bike is best if I'm recovering from an injury?

-A. You should always check with your doctor before restarting your exercise routine after an injury.
-However, recumbent bikes require riders to use fewer muscle groups, and they're more comfortable to sit on, so many people find them the gentlest type of exercise bike to use when recovering from an injury.
+A. Recumbent bikes require riders to use fewer muscle groups, and they're more comfortable to sit on, so many people find them the gentlest type of exercise bike to use when recovering from an injury.
+However, you should check with your doctor before starting an exercise routine after an injury.

-Q. Can I use a separate heart rate monitor when using my exercise bike?
+Q. Can I use a separate heart rate monitor on my exercise bike?

-A. If getting an accurate heart rate reading during your workout is vital to you, and your chosen exercise bike has a poor-quality heart rate monitor or none at all, don't worry.
+A. If getting an accurate heart rate reading during your workout is vital and your chosen exercise bike has a poor-quality heart rate monitor or none at all, don't worry.
 You can use a heart rate monitor of your choosing to get a better reading.
-The only inconvenience is that you'll have to look at the display on the heart rate monitor, as it won't show up on your exercise bike's LCD display.
+The only inconvenience is that you'd have to look at the display on the heart rate monitor, as it wouldn’t show up on your exercise bike's LCD display.

 Q. Can cycling be my only form of exercise?